shuozhixu/MaterLett_2025/README.md

 	#SBATCH --time=200:00:00
 	#SBATCH --ntasks=32

+There are several interatomic potentials for this alloy.
+Let's focus on the following two:

+- The first one is `AlCoCrFeNi_Zhou04.eam.alloy`.
+If you use it, cite [this paper](http://dx.doi.org/10.1016/S1359-6454(01)00287-7) and [this paper](http://dx.doi.org/10.1103/PhysRevB.77.214108).
+- The second one is `FeNiCrCoAl-heaweight.setfl`.
+If you use it, cite [this paper](https://doi.org/10.1557/jmr.2020.294).

+Both potential files can be found in this GitHub repository.

 ## Discussion

 Elastic constants and LSR can be used directly in the CPFEM model.
 But can we use MD to inform the dislocation/precipitate interactions in CPFEM?